Guangdong–Hong Kong–Macao Greater Bay Area: History

-The GBA is located in the southern coastal area of China (21◦320–24◦260N, 111◦200–115◦240E).
-Located in the very south part of China, the climate of the Greater Bay Area ranges from humid subtropical to tropical climate in the far south.
-There are a few mountain ranges collectively called the Nan Mountains (Nan Ling) as well as a few inactive volcanoes on Leizhou Peninsula.
+Geography

-The Greater Bay Area consists of nine cities of Guangdong Province, which account for around 30 % of the land mass of Guangdong Province, plus the Special Administrative Regions of Hong Kong and Macao.
-It is in the Pearl River Delta along the South China coast.
+The GBA is located in the southern coastal area of China, consisting of nine cities, or around 30% of the land mass, of the province of Guangdong, plus the Special Administrative Regions of Hong Kong and Macao.
+Its climate ranges from humid subtropical to tropical climate in the far south.
+There are a few mountain ranges collectively called the Nanling as well as a few inactive volcanoes on Leizhou Peninsula.

 Mountain ranges and peninsulas shape the GBA.
 The province of Guangdong, for instance, possesses a coastline of 4114 km due to the multiplicity of islands, bays and peninsulas.
 This multiplicity of small islands results from the Pearl River Delta, which is the convergent point of the East, North and West Rivers.
-It is therefore unsurprising that the network of bays and rivers has contributed to the archipelagic nature of many cities within the GBA.
+The network of bays and rivers has contributed to the archipelagic nature of many cities within the GBA.
 The cities of Guangzhou, Zhuhai, Hong Kong, and Macao for instance "each possess constituent and distinctly islanded territorial niches that are focused on particular industrial areas."